Light-Bodied Red Wine Style Guide

 Ensuring good color extraction

-These varieties tend to be lower in color (anthocyanin) for a variety of reasons, depending on varietal.
+These varieties tend to be lower in color (anthocyanin) for a variety of reasons.
 Winemaking practices for these varieties should be optimized to facilitate color extraction.

 - Cold soaking is a practice often utilized to increase extraction of anthocyanin.
 The success of a cold soak can be impacted by fruit quality, temperature of fruit at reception, and temperature management during cold soaking.
 Cold soaking, in some cases, can allow proliferation of spoilage organisms so it is important to take appropriate microbial control actions.